Ciaran Clark: Republic of Ireland

 In late September 2010, Football Association of Ireland (FAI) officials approached Clark about switching his allegiance.
 They sent scout and former Republic of Ireland under-21 manager, Don Givens, to watch him in the match against Blackburn.
 On 5 October 2010, it was reported that Clark had pledged his international future to the Irish national team as he qualified through his Irish parents.
 Club teammate Richard Dunne played a role in convincing him and had spoken to FAI scouts about his eligibility.
 On 12 November 2010, Clark was named in the Republic of Ireland squad for the friendly against Norway.
 He then made his debut on 8 February 2011 against Wales at the Aviva Stadium.
 On 6 February 2013, Clark scored his first goal for the Republic of Ireland, helping them to a 2–0 friendly victory against Poland.

 In Republic of Ireland's opening match at Euro 2016 against Sweden, Clark deflected a ball from Zlatan Ibrahimović into his own net to level the scores.
 Wes Hoolahan had earlier given Ireland the lead but Clark's mishap saw them share the spoils as the match ended 1–1.

-In November 2019, he said he had previously considered leaving Newcastle United in order to maintain his place in the Irish international set-up.
+In November 2019, Clark said that he had previously considered leaving Newcastle United in order to maintain his place in the Irish international squad.

+Other ventures

+Baller League

+In March 2025, Clark was drafted to Trebol FC in the Baller League, an indoor six-a-side football competition hosted in Germany and the United Kingdom.
+The competition involves ex-footballers and managers, as well as influencers and celebrities.